Verify Generated Code by Using Code Tracing

 The format of the tag is

-is a unique number assigned by the Simulink engine.
+A unique system number assigned by the Simulink engine

 is the name of the source block.

 This code shows a tag comment above the generated line of code.
-A Sum block within a subsystem one level below the root level of the source model generates this code:
+A Gain block within a subsystem one level below the root level of the source model generates this code:

 The generated code provides traceability between operators in the generated code and Simulink blocks, Stateflow elements, or MATLAB Function blocks.